Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Regarding claim 12, Gorenschek teaches the frame assembly of claim 1, but does not specify wherein the deformable element of the support member is formed of a foam material.
+Regarding claim 12, Gorenschek teaches the riding saddle of claim 1, but does not specify wherein the deformable element of the support member is formed of a foam material.

 However, such material is known.
 Therefore, it would have been obvious to one having ordinary skill in the art, before the effective filing date of the claimed invention, to provide such material, in order to accommodate design preferences for a vegan saddle, etc.; since it has been held that a prima facie obviousness exists where the selection of a known material is based on its suitability for its intended use.

-Regarding claim 17, Gorenschek teaches the modular riding saddle of claim 15, but does not specify wherein the brace is selected from a plurality of interchangeable braces of the riding saddle, with each of the braces being of differing size.
+but does not specify a plurality of braces for use with the riding saddle, with each of the braces being of a different size.

-However, it would have been obvious to one having ordinary skill in the art, before the effective filing date of the claimed invention, to provide various size options, in order to accommodate different sized horses.
-This concept is old and well known in the art.
+However, it would have been obvious to one having ordinary skill in the art, before the effective filing date of the claimed invention, to provide a plurality of size options, in order to enable the system to be built up for horses of various sizes; since a change in size is generally recognized as being within the level of ordinary skill in the art and mere duplication of parts has no patentable significance unless a new and unexpected result is produced.

-Regarding claim 20, Gorenschek teaches the method of claim 18, but does not specify further comprising the step of: selecting the brace from one of a plurality of braces of different sizes that are interchangeably couplable to the base (see claim 17 rejection).
+Regarding claim 20, Gorenschek teaches the method of claim 18, but does not specify further comprising the step of: selecting the brace from one of a plurality of braces of different sizes that are interchangeably couplable to the base (see previous rejections).

 Response to Arguments

-The rest of applicant’s arguments are addressed in the updated rejections above in light of the amendments to the claims.
+The remainder of applicant’s arguments are addressed in the updated rejections above.

 Conclusion